 Every lesson comes with reference material; great blogs and articles explaining salient points.

 Every lesson has Homework.
-We'll be posting our beginnings, receiving feedback, and revising.
+We'll be posting our beginnings, giving, receiving feedback, and revising.

 Laura Drake is a New York and self-published published author of Women's Fiction and Romance.

 Her romance series, Sweet on a Cowboy, is set in the world of professional bull riding.
 Her debut, The Sweet Spot, was a double-finalist, then won the 2014 Romance Writers of America® RITA® award.
 She’s since published 11 more books and is under contract for two more.
 She is a founding member of Women’s Fiction Writers Assn, Writers in the Storm blog, as well as a member of Western Writers of America and Women Writing the West.

 Laura is a city girl who never grew out of her tomboy ways, or a serious cowboy crush.
 She gave up the corporate CFO gig to write full time.
 She realized a lifelong dream of becoming a Texan and is currently working on her accent.
 She's a wife, grandmother, and motorcycle chick in the remaining waking hours.

 This class served as a great reminder of all the little things I should know but consistently forget.
 Nice structure, with great feedback.
 (Now I just have to apply all this to the whole dang manuscript!!)